-Visit real silk is a luxurious, delicate fabric that is highly appreciated in the textile industry: from wardrobes to bed linen.
+Genuine silk is a luxurious, delicate fabric that is highly prized in the textile industry, from wardrobes to bed linen.

 However, it can be difficult to distinguish real silk from imitation.
 Some synthetic textiles created to imitate silk are even a source of doubt.